TrueKam/sd-webui-booru-tags-to-prompt/README.md

 - safebooru.org
 - rule34.xxx

+The idea for this script came from danbooru-prompt by EnsignMK (https://github.com/EnsignMK/danbooru-prompt).
+I wanted to use this functionality but also on other sites, so I coded up the algorithm while lamenting the fact that there isn't a universal API that would get this info.
+Obligatory XKCD: https://xkcd.com/927/ (The Stable Diffusion taggers work, but not really all that well when compared against a crowd-sourced set of tags.)

 [1]: Sankaku Complex requires the user log in to see the entire list of tags.
 This script currently does not support this functionality.
 I'd like to add it at a later point, but I don't feel that my Python skills are currently up to the task.
 I'm going to leave it as a todo item for later at this time. ~TrueKam

 ## Future Plans